andreykuzmenko/apps/day-memory-privacy-policy.md

 We will process the personal data set out above for the following purposes:

 * to provide personal and relevant feedback to you;
-* to provide the Customer with information on an aggregated basis in order for the Customer to optimize its leadership initiatives.
+* to provide the Customer with information on an aggregated basis in order for the Customer to optimize its ership initiatives.
 The only personal data that the Customer can see about you, as a user of the Application, is if you have been active in the Application the last 30 days in order to understand if their leaders are using the services as expected;
 * to administrate your account, to enable and provide the Application and the Website and integration with third party services, and to provide, personalize and improve your experience with the Application and the Website, and to otherwise provide the Application according to the Terms and Conditions;
 * to inform you about updates of the Application and Website, the Terms and Conditions and this Privacy Policy;
 * to improve and develop the Application and Website and to analyse your use of the Application and Website;